Jarsky/qBitTorrent-Cleanup-Script/README.md

 Known Issues
 ---------------

-If you have run the script in Test mode, no files will be deleted that<br />
-have existing log entries.
-You will have to delete these manually<br />
-or delete the log file and run again in delete mode.
+If you have run the script in Test mode, no files will be deleted that have existing log entries.
+You will have to delete these manually or delete the log file and run again in delete mode.

 Delete qBittorrent-Cleanup.log and change deleteFiles="true"